Emily Jensen

 About me: I received a B.S.
 Degree in Engineering Mathematics & Statistics from UC Berkeley, after which I was a research assistant at Caltech.
 I recieved my Ph.D. degree in Electrical & Computer Engineering from UC Santa Barbara in 2020 and have held postdoctoral appointments at Northeastern University and UC Berkeley.
 I have received the UC Regents’ Graduate Fellowship (2016), the Zonta Amelia Earhart Fellowship (2019), and an honorable mention for the Young Author award at the IFAC Conference on Networked Systems (2022).

-Potential Students & Postdocs: Yes, I am hiring students and postdoctoral researchers for the next academic year!
-Prospective postdocs should reach out through an email that includes a brief description of their interest and ability to work on problems specifically related to optimal/distribted control and/or analysis of distributed parameter systems.
+Potential Students & Postdocs: Yes, I am hiring graduate students for the next academic year!
+For equity in the application process, I only review materials submitted through the formal application process and begin this review after the submission deadline.
+I am not actively recruiting postdocs, but am open to hiring in the area of analysis and control of distributed parameter systems (PDEs) – prospective postdocs should reach out through an email that includes a brief description of their interest and ability to work on such problems.

 My research is centered around the analysis and control of spatially-distributed systems.
 Applications of these systems span the areas from power systems to satellite constellations to bio-inspired soft-robotics.
 I develop theory to characterize performance bounds, structural properties, and inherent tradeoffs in these systems to guide controller design and system co-design.